Silencer (genetics): Mutations in polycomb-group response elements (PREs)

-especifically in hematopoietic stem cells.
-The Polycomb Repressive Complex 1 (PRC 1) is directly involved in the process of hematopoiesis, and functions together with, for example, the PcG gene “Bmi1”.
-Studies in mice indicate that organisms with mutated “Bmi1” demonstrate deficient mitochondrial functioning, and also hindered the ability of hematopoietic cells to self-renew.
+especially in hematopoietic stem cells.
+The Polycomb Repressive Complex 1 (PRC 1) is directly involved in the process of hematopoiesis, and functions together with, for example, the PcG gene "Bmi1".
+Studies in mice indicate that organisms with mutated "Bmi1" demonstrate deficient mitochondrial functioning, and also hindered the ability of hematopoietic cells to self-renew.
 Likewise, mutations in PRC2 genes were related to hematological conditions such as acute lymphoblastic leukemia (ALL), which is a form of leukemia.
 Hence, Polycomb-group genes and proteins are involved in the proper maintenance of hematopoiesis in the body.